 Additionally, an excessively large frenum can prevent the teeth from coming together, resulting in a gap (diastema) between the front teeth.
 If pulling is seen or the frenum is too large to allow the teeth to come together, the frenum is surgically released from the gum with a frenectomy.
 A frenectomy is simply the surgical removal of a frenum.

-When orthodontic treatment is planned or initiated, the removal of an abnormal frenum, with or without a gingival graft, can increase stability and improve success of the final orthodontic result.
+When orthodontic treatment is planned or initiated, the removal of an abnormal frenum, with or without a gingival graft, can increase stability and improve the success of the final orthodontic result.

 Everyone has a Lingual Frenum, a naturally occurring attachment of the tongue tip and the floor of the mouth.
-Occasionally, this attachment can be short, attached close to the tongue tip or high on the inner gums limiting the movement of the tongue.
+Occasionally, this attachment can be short, attached close to the tongue tip, or high on the inner gums limiting the movement of the tongue.